nathangrigg/Latex.bbpackage/readme.md

 # Philosophy

-The purpose of the package is to make things easier for me (and you) to typeset Latex using BBEdit.
+The purpose of the package is to make things easier for me(Nathan), and you, to typeset Latex using BBEdit.
 The purpose is not to make a complete catalog of all commonly used latex commands.